 Have you been the victim of identify theft?
 Here are some helpful steps to take.

-Step 1: Call your financial institution and lock down the problem account.
+Step 1: Call your financial institution

 You may be contacted by your credit union about unusual charges, or you may see them on a statement.
 In that case, the first step is to contact your financial institution, dispute the charges and ask them to lock or close the account.
 You’ll want to get a new Debit Card to get a fresh start.
 The credit union makes it easy for you and will help you every step of the way.

 Pull up your other accounts and scan old statements for other charges that you don’t recognize.
 Don’t forget to review dormant or infrequently used accounts as well.
 The credit union makes it simple for you to review your statements at all times with eStatements.
 Don’t forget to also look at your credit report to assess whether you’re a victim of credit card fraud or a stolen identity.
 Request copies from all three major reporting agencies – Experian, Equifax and TransUnion – and look for any accounts you may not recognize.